wwwaylon/wwwaylon.github.io/leadership.md

 * **Number of grants, publications, talks, posters,** and other forms of dissemination
 * **Proportion of billable time** per staff relative to the position

-These indicies are calculated at the group-level to evaluate overall group progress and at the individual-level to allow for individual progress assessments in comparison with previous results and with the anonymous results of other staff members.
-I am interested in influence and visability metrics within the orgainzation, the dicipline, and healthcare system more broadly and use automated procedures for indicators of productivity and impact (e.g., citation metrics, journal impact factor, etc.) using R, Google Scholar and other tools.
+<span style="color:lightsteelblue4; font-family:Palatino; font-size:1.25em;">These indicies are calculated at the group-level to evaluate overall group progress and at the individual-level to allow for individual progress assessments in comparison with previous results and with the anonymous results of other staff members.
+I am interested in influence and visability metrics within the orgainzation, the dicipline, and healthcare system more broadly and use automated procedures for indicators of productivity and impact (e.g., citation metrics, journal impact factor, etc.) using R, Google Scholar and other tools.</span>

 #### <span style="color:lightsteelblue4; font-family:Palatino; font-size:1.25em;">FUNDING AND PARTNERSHIPS.</span>